How to Understand Kubota Model Numbers

 - M: 40-135hm tractor

-Some Kubota tractors have an X within its model number.
-If your equipment has an X within the model number, this means this specific Kubota product is a smaller version than the previous model before it.
+Some Kubota tractors have an X within their model number.
+If your equipment has an X within the model number, this means this specific Kubota product is a smaller version than the previous model.

 Example: BX is the smaller series of the B Series.
 MX is the smaller series of the M Series.